fakhripraya/forefront-chronos/README.md

 # Chronos

-This is the main credential service mainly used for app file distribution system.
+This service is mainly used
+for app file distribution system.

 Feature Included:

+- Image file distribution
-- Google drive file distribution
+- Video file distribution
+- Etc

 # This is protected Branch don't push your code here ! ! !